5 Things to Know About Colorectal Cancer and Prevention

 At what age should I start screening for colorectal cancer, and what types of screenings are available?
 The recommendation has been to start screenings for people at age 50 but in light of more recent data, the new advice is to start screening at age 45.
 Most insurance companies will recognize the younger age as appropriate for screening but not all, as yet.
 People at high risk for colorectal cancer should consult with their doctor about the most appropriate time to begin screenings

 There are a few colorectal cancer screening strategies, including at-home stool tests and a colonoscopy exam.
 At-home tests are designed to detect DNA abnormalities or blood in your stool which might be symptoms of colorectal cancer.
 Colonoscopy, however, remains the most effective and reliable form of preventing colorectal cancer.
 During this medical exam, the doctor checks for polyps inside the rectum and the entire colon and can remove any polyps found during the procedure.
+To further aid in the detection and diagnosis of colorectal cancer, advanced diagnostic tools like an IHC service (Immunohistochemistry) are used to identify specific markers in tissue samples, helping doctors to better understand the nature of the cancer.

 The Covid-19 pandemic caused many to delay their scheduled colonoscopies.
 The procedure is available at NewYork-Presbyterian Hudson Valley’s Digestive Health Center, and you should not wait any longer to schedule this lifesaving screening.